 Ukiah dirt bike rider crashes trying to outrun officers, according to police

-Running red lights and speeding on an off‑road dirt bike along Ukiah city streets, a 28‑year‑old rider trying to evade police lost his passenger along the way during a pursuit that ended when the rider crashed, according to Ukiah police.
+Running red lights and speeding on an off-road dirt bike along Ukiah city streets, a 28-year-old rider trying to evade police lost his passenger during a pursuit that ended when the rider crashed, according to Ukiah police.

-The westside pursuit late Saturday night started on South Dora Street when an officer spotted the off‑road bike on the city street, violating several vehicle codes.
-When officers tried to stop the rider, who had a passenger sitting behind him, the rider sped off, officials said.
-The pursuit reached speeds above 60 mph along residential streets, heading into northwest Ukiah.
+The almost four-mile, 30-minute chase started late Saturday night on South Dora Street when an officer spotted the off-road bike on the city street, violating several vehicle codes.
+The rider, who had a passenger sitting behind him, sped off when officers tried to stop him, reaching speeds above 60 mph along residential streets.

-The rider then crashed in a vineyard south of Masonite Road.
+The rider crashed in a vineyard south of Masonite Road.
 Officers arrested Jordan Bright of Ukiah on suspicion of reckless evading, driving on a suspended license and violating probation for a prior DUI conviction.
-Mendocino County Sheriff’s deputies and CHP officers helped with the pursuit and arrest.
+He remained in custody Monday afternoon with bail set at $35,000

 The woman was treated for injuries at Ukiah Valley Medical Center and released.